hellos3b/sjbha-bot/README.md

 # Bot for SJBHA

+> :warning: This version of bored bot is legacy and deprecated.
+This branch is here for backwards support until all the commands are migrated to the master branch

 ## Setup

 Setup is simple, make sure you have npm installed.
 Just clone the repo and install dependencies